 - What is at stake: a 30-year retirement that must absorb sequence risk and rising prices

-Start with the Trinity Study guideline from Cooley, Hubbard, and Walz: A 4% initial withdrawal from a balanced portfolio historically supported a 30-year retirement.
+Start with the Trinity Study guideline from Cooley, Hubbard, and Walz: a 4% initial withdrawal from a balanced portfolio has historically supported a 30-year retirement.
 On $2 million, that is $80,000 gross in year one.

-Healthcare costs take a big chunk.
-Part B premiums, a Medigap policy, Part D, and routine out-of-pocket costs run roughly $7,800 a year for a 65-year-old, dropping take-home to about $65,000.
-Depending on where you live, state income tax also takes a bite.
-For our hypothetical single retiree, it would be 9.3% in California.
+Healthcare costs take a sizable chunk next.
+The standard Medicare Part B monthly premium is $202.90 in 2026, an increase of $17.90, or just under 10%, from $185 in 2025.
+Add a Medigap policy, Part D, and routine out-of-pocket costs, and the total healthcare bill runs roughly $7,800 a year for a 65-year-old, dropping take-home to about $65,000.
+Depending on location, state income tax also takes a bite.
+For a hypothetical single retiree living in California, that rate would be 9.3%.

 Where $42,000 Actually Lives Well

-$42,000 is two different lives depending on where you live.
+That $42,000 represents two very different lives depending on geography.
 The BEA’s regional price parity data shows California at a cost-of-living index of 110.7 and Arkansas at 86.9.
 Hawaii sits at 110.0, New York at 107.9, and Louisiana at 88.2.
 In Cleveland or Tampa, $42,000 covers a paid-off home, groceries, and modest travel.
-In San Francisco or Manhattan, it flirts with the poverty line.
+In San Francisco or Manhattan, it sits close to the poverty line for a single adult.

 Three Levers That Move the Real Number

 - Tax-efficient withdrawal sequencing.
 The textbook order (taxable first, then traditional, then Roth) lets long-term capital gains run at 0% or 15% while the IRA compounds.
-Partial Roth conversions in early gap years between 65 and RMD age can flatten lifetime tax.
-Done right, this lever alone recovers several thousand dollars per year of federal tax drag.
+Partial Roth conversions in the early gap years between age 65 and RMD age can flatten lifetime taxes.
+Done carefully, this lever alone recovers several thousand dollars per year of federal tax drag.

 - Inflation hedges built for spending.
-The 10-year Treasury Inflation-Protected Securities (TIPS) real yield is 2.1%, with 30-year TIPS at 2.8%.
-Locking in a positive real yield for a slice of the bond allocation defends purchasing power.
+The 10-year Treasury Inflation-Protected Securities (TIPS) real yield stands at 2.1%, with 30-year TIPS at 2.8%.
+Locking in a positive real yield for a slice of the bond allocation defends purchasing power directly.
 I-bonds handle short-duration inflation shocks.
 Equities remain the long-run hedge.
-Cash and nominal bonds are eaten first by inflation.
+Cash and nominal bonds are the assets inflation consumes first.

 - Healthcare structure for a 30-year horizon.
-Medigap costs more initially but caps out-of-pocket risk and travels with you.
-Medicare Advantage looks cheaper today, but switching back to Medigap later often requires underwriting, and networks narrow with age.
-For a 65-year-old planning to live to 95, Medigap usually wins on total lifetime cost certainty.
+Medigap costs more upfront but caps out-of-pocket risk and covers care anywhere in the country.
+Medicare Advantage looks cheaper today, but switching back to Medigap later often requires medical underwriting, and plan networks tend to narrow with age.
+For a 65-year-old planning to live to 95, Medigap typically wins on total lifetime cost certainty.

 Critics of the 4% rule deserve a hearing.
 Bill Bengen, who popularized the figure, now suggests it should be closer to 4.7%.
-The personal savings rate has fallen from 6.2% in early 2024 to 4.0% in Q1 2026, which tells you households are running tighter.
-A 30-year plan needs a withdrawal rate that absorbs a bad first decade.
+Meanwhile, the personal savings rate stood at 3.9% in Q1 2026, according to the Bureau of Economic Analysis, well below the 6.2% seen in early 2024.
+Households are running tighter, and a 30-year plan needs a withdrawal rate that can survive a bad first decade without forcing permanent cuts.

 How to Prepare

-Run the walk-down on your own numbers before retirement, not after.
-Start with gross withdrawals, subtract federal tax based on the actual mix of IRA and Social Security income, subtract $7,800 or so for Medicare, subtract state tax, then apply a realistic inflation haircut over 30 years.
+Run the full walk-down on your own numbers before retirement, not after.
+Start with gross withdrawals, subtract federal tax based on the actual mix of IRA and Social Security income, subtract roughly $7,800 for Medicare costs, subtract state tax, then apply a realistic inflation haircut across 30 years.
+The exercise takes an hour and consistently surprises people.

-Pick your retirement ZIP code carefully.
-The gap between the cost of living in California vs. Arkansas is substantial.
+Pick your retirement ZIP code with care.
+The gap between cost of living in California and Arkansas is substantial, and relocating to a lower-cost state is one of the few moves that changes the real outcome without touching the portfolio itself.